 - Bowel resection with colostomy.
 If you have so much inflammation that it's not possible to rejoin your colon and rectum, the surgeon will perform a colostomy.
 An opening (stoma) in your abdominal wall is connected to the healthy part of your colon.
 Waste passes through the opening into a bag.
 Once the inflammation has eased, the colostomy may be reversed and the bowel reconnected.

 Your doctor may recommend colonoscopy six weeks after you recover from diverticulitis, especially if you haven't had the test in the previous year.
 There doesn't appear to be a direct link between diverticular disease and colon or rectal cancer.
-But colonoscopy — which isn't possible during a diverticulitis attack — can exclude colon cancer as a cause of your symptoms.
+But colonoscopy — which is risky during a diverticulitis attack — can exclude colon cancer as a cause of your symptoms.

 After successful treatment, your doctor may recommend surgery to prevent future episodes of diverticulitis.
 The decision on surgery is an individual one and is often based on the frequency of attacks and whether complications have occurred.